 Yax.com Daily Worklog

-In previous roles as a CTO or software engineering manager (see my LinkedIn profile), I’ve encouraged my team to track technology design choices using architecture decision records and an architecture decision log.
+In previous roles as a CTO or director of engineering (see my LinkedIn profile), I’ve encouraged my team to track technology design choices using architecture decision records and an architecture decision log.
 This is similar; I also tell the bigger story about what I’m building and why.
-This is my inventor’s notebook or open lab notebook for the project.

 April 28, 2020

 Today is the first day of the Yax.com project.